7 Ways to Naturally Increase Breast Milk

 Breastfeeding is Good for Mommy and Baby

 Breastfeeding can seem like a daunting task for many women.
 Not only do you have to constantly be there to feed your baby, but you also have to eat and drink the right things in order to keep yourself and your child healthy.
 Despite all of this, breastfeeding is actually one of the best things you can do for yourself and for your baby.
 Breast milk is rich in vitamins and nutrients that formula does not have.
 As your baby grows and changes, so does your breast milk.
 Your breast milk self-regulates the amount of nutrients and vitamins it contains to accommodate your child’s needs.
-Breast milk is easier for baby's to digest, leaving your baby with a healthier digestive system and far fewer instances of colic than formula fed babies.
+Breast milk is easier for babies to digest, leaving your child with a healthier digestive system and far fewer instances of colic than formula fed babies.

 One obstacle that some breastfeeding mothers may encounter is low milk supply.
 Some women may feel that their baby isn't getting enough milk and therefore begin to formula feed to make up for it.
 However, you do not always have to go to such lengths.
-In this article, I will tell you some very simple, natural ways to increase milk supply without sacrificing your breastfeed goals.
+In this article, you will find some very simple, natural ways to increase milk supply without sacrificing your breastfeed goals.

 For many people, the term "co-sleep" is frightening.
 Many people are scared that they will smother their baby, or that their baby will roll off the bed, or any number of things.
-But I can personally tell you that if you take all the necessary precautions, not only can you safely sleep with your baby, but you can also increase your milk flow.
+However, there are ways to safely cosleep without causing them injury or harm.
+Not only can you safely sleep with your baby, but you can also increase your milk flow.

-Allowing your baby to sleep with you will allow you to feed your baby during the night when he or she gets hungry.
+Allowing your baby to sleep near you will facilitate your ability to feed your baby during the night when he or she gets hungry.
 It will also allow your baby to suckle if he or she needs to in order to go to sleep a little easier.